bram2w/baserow/deploy/heroku/README.md

 Now that we have replicated the setup of the app.json, we can deploy the application by pushing to the heroku remote repository.

-> Make sure that you have commited all your changes before pushing to Heroku.
+> Make sure that you have committed all your changes and temporarily replaced the
+> `master` branch with your own branch in the deploy/heroku/Dockerfile before
+> pushing to Heroku.

 ```
 $ git push heroku YOUR_CURRENT_BRANCH:master